 - 1. Doctor of Philosophy in Cellular and Molecular Biology

 - 2. Doctor of Philosophy in Neurosciences

 - 3. Master of Science (MS) in Biomedical Sciences

-- Anatomy and Cell Biology\
+- Anatomy and Cell Biology

 - Biochemistry

-- Microbiology and Immunology\
+- Microbiology and Immunology

 - Pharmacology

 - Physiology

 - 4. Master of Science in Neuroscience

 - 5. Master of Arts (MA) in Biomedical Sciences

 - 6. Master of Arts (MA) in Biomedical Sciences in

-- Anatomy and Cell Biology\
+- Anatomy and Cell Biology

 - Physiology

-- Microbiology and Immunology\
+- Microbiology and Immunology

-\These programs will not be accepting application for the 2023-2024 academic years due to an active curricular revision process.
+These programs will not be accepting applications for the 2024-2025 academic years due to an active curricular revision process.